 “BCS is rapidly becoming my favorite short fiction magazine of all time.”

-–Lou Anders, Hugo Award-winning editor of Pyr Books
+–Lou Anders, Hugo Award-winning former editor of Pyr Books

 Awards